converged-computing/fluxqueue/README.md

 ### TODO

+- [ ] deletion of job or pod needs to trigger deletion / cancel
 - [ ] Figure out how to add queue
 - [ ] Figure out how to add fluxion
 - [ ] kubectl plugin to get fluxion state?